ndf-zz/fletchck/README.md

 The following checks are provided:

-   - cert: Check TLS certificate validity or self-signed expiry
+   - cert: Check TLS certificate validity or expiry of a self-signed cert
    - smtp: SMTP with optional starttls
    - submit: SMTP-over-SSL/Submissions
    - imap: IMAP4-SSL mailbox
    - https: HTTP/HTTPS request
    - ssh: SSH pre-auth connection with hostkey check
    - sequence: A sequence of checks, fails if any one member check fails
-   - ups: Monitor a "QS" serial UPS status
+   - ups: Monitor UPS via Nut
-   - upstest: Perform a "QS" serial UPS self-test and report faults
    - remote: Tracks the state of a check running on a remote instance fletchck over MQTT
    - disk: Disk space check, fails when usage exceeds percentage